 Bitter and Sweet

 Bitter flavor helps clear heat and clean arteries of damp deposits of cholesterol and fats associated with lower cholesterol.
 Foods like celery clear stagnation and oils heat in the liver caused by overconsumption of rich foods.
-Trying adding alfalfa, lettuce, rye, radish leaf, scallion, turnip, white pepper, amaranth, papaya, quinoa and vinegar to your summertime meals.
+In addition, try adding alfalfa, lettuce, rye, radish leaf, scallion, turnip, white pepper, amaranth, papaya, quinoa and vinegar to your summertime meals.
 Herbs like dandelion, burdock, yarrow, chamomile, hops, valerian, chaparral, and echinacea can be used for imbalances and damp conditions as well.

 Summer recipes that I keep on rotation include stone fruit porridge, vegan gumbo, beet burgers, lentil and summer veggie curry, quinoa salad, savory or sweet rye toast, mushroom sandwiches, vegan caesar salad with tahini dressing, ratatouille just to name a few ideas.
 And they all use some of these nourishing fire energy ingredients.
-I hope this guides helps you pave the way to a healthy and tasty summer feast.
+In conclusion, I hope this guides helps you pave the way to a healthy and tasty summer feast.
 Enjoy natures abundant summer bounty!

 To help keep track of what you are feeling throughout the seasons I highly recommend starting some 5 element journals.
-One you can designate for each of the 5 elemental seasons.
+Once you can designate for each of the 5 elemental seasons.
 Journaling what you are going through emotionally, the transitions you feel in nature and in your body, downloads you receive from meditation time, dream time, goals, aspirations, botanical drawings, poetry and any other thing that resonates with you.
 This helps you really connect to the seasons around you.

 To learn more about the seasons and the 5 elements check out the other eating guides: